djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ## Lab materials

-The materials for this lab will be given to you by your instructor in form of a zip file.
+The materials for this lab will be given to you by your instructor in the form of a zip file.
 You need to unzip this file into a folder on your machine.
 The file contains a set of markdown files that represent the instructions for various parts of the bootcamp (including this very file), as well as code samples that you are going to use.
-Where to unzip the file differs based on whether you are running this lab on your local machine, or on a virtual machine provided to you.
+Where to unzip the file differs based on whether you are running this lab on your local machine or on a virtual machine provided to you.

 ### Local machine